ibm-cloud-docs/openwhisk/openwhisk_actions.md

     {: codeblock}

     * PHP actions always consume an associative array and return an associative array.
-    * The entry method for the action is `main` by default but can be specified explicitly when you create the action with the `ibmcloud wsk` CLI by using the `--main` flag.
+    * The entry method for the action is `main` by default but can be specified explicitly when you create the action with the `ibmcloud fn` CLI by using the `--main` flag.

 2. Create an action called `helloPHP`.
     ```
-    ibmcloud wsk action create helloPHP hello.php
+    ibmcloud fn action create helloPHP hello.php
     ```
     {: pre}